Links on Android Authority may earn us a commission. Learn more.

 - Inspire and Inspire HR: Factory reset both devices by opening the Settings app > Clear User Data > hold screen for three seconds, then release it.
 A vibration will indicate the reset was successful.

-Most Fitbit fitness trackers and watches launched before 2016, like the Fitbit Flex, Surge, and Blaze, cannot be factory reset.
-Usually, your best troubleshooting option is a soft reset, i.e., a restart.
+You cannot factory reset most Fitbit fitness trackers and watches launched before 2016.
+This includes the Fitbit Flex, Surge, and Blaze.
+Your best troubleshooting option will often be a restart.
 You can achieve this on most older Fitbit wearables by following these steps.

 - Connect your Fitbit to its charging cable and make sure it’s plugged in and placed correctly.